jwatson3d/vagrant/win10dev/README.md

 1. Clone this repo to a local folder on your computer.
 1. Open a command prompt and navigate to the folder containing this file.
 1. Specify value for *iso_mount* (e.g. `iso_mount: "D:/iso"`, `iso_mount: "/Volumes/iso"`, etc.) where installers are located:
-    1. Global: you can edit/create `%HOME%\\.vagrant.d\Vagrantfile` to specify a default value for all Vagrant scripts.
+    1. Global: you can edit/create `%HOME%\.vagrant.d\Vagrantfile` or `~/.vagrant.d/Vagrantfile` to specify a default value for all Vagrant scripts.
     1. Scoped for just this script: edit `vagrant.yml` in this folder to specify value for just this Vagrant script.
 1. Run `vagrant up`.
 Optionally you may specify your virtualization provider if not using the defult (virtualbox) `--provider vmware|fusion|hyperv`.
     * The first time you run `vagrant up` the provisioning phase will occur and will likely take a couple of hours (sorry, it's Windoze...not me!).